 They are an iconic landmark that offers a refreshing change of pace, especially if you’re looking to relax by the sea without the crowds.

 Fairy Pools, Walk, Directions & How To Get There, Noosa National Park

 Bring along a snorkel or goggles to appreciate the underwater beauty; colourful corals that grow on the rocks are an enchanting sight.

-The Fairy Pools can be tricky to locate, but here are some useful directions.
+The Fairy Pools can be tricky to locate, but here are some helpful directions.
 Start your journey at the Coastal Track located at the Noosa Heads’ Main Beach.
 Continue going right until you’ve reached the end of the coast, where the road begins.
 This is where you’ll come across a wooden boardwalk, which signals the beginning of the Coastal Track.
 Take the boardwalk that heads to the right.

 Continue on the boardwalk until you reach the Noosa National Park’s car park area.
 Make sure that the sea is always on your left to avoid getting lost.
 Eventually, you will pass a small beach with a sign Little Cove; walk past it for around 15 minutes.
 Next, follow the Coastal Track that will take you to Hell’s Gate.
-This is where the wooden boardwalk takes you to a wilder area with lots of dirt and sand, but not to worry as there are still paved areas to walk on.
+This is where the wooden boardwalk takes you to a wilder area with lots of dirt and sand, but not to worry, as there are still paved areas to walk on.